carsoncoop/Phishing-Detector-Project/README.md

 # Phishing Detector

-A Chrome extension that detects phishing emails using a machine learning model with a Flask backend.
+A Chrome extension that detects phishing emails using a scikit-learn machine learning model served by a Flask backend.
+This project demonstrates full-stack integration of frontend, backend, and machine learning.

 ## Future Improvements